pgujjula/hilbert/README.md

 testbed for mathematical algorithms and structures that might be useful in other libraries, and as a tool to help me solve Project Euler problems.

-It is expiremental, if you are interested in using Hilbert, reach out to me at preetham (dot) gujjula (at) protonmail (dot) com.
+The  roject is experimental.
+If you are interested in using Hilbert, reach out to me at preetham (dot) gujjula (at) protonmail (dot) com.

 To build, use Stack
 ```